Ghee Health Benefits

 - Increase your bile production.
 (Bile is like a detergent that helps your body break down fats and extract key nutrients from it.)

-- Improve insulin resistance, to help normalize your blood sugar.
+- Improve Fat Storing Hormone resistance, to help normalize your blood sugar.

 - Increase your energy, because colon cells prefer butyrate as their primary energy source

 Several scientific studies have suggested other potential benefits of butyrate including:

 - An antioxidant effect that helps neutralize free radicals that can cause damage in your body.

 - Improvement of intestinal motility (the movement of contents through the intestines during digestion)

 But Wait, There’s More

 In addition to its unparalleled butyrate content, ghee contains many other beneficial substances.
 They are: